Bob Ayala

 Bob Ayala was an American Contemporary Christian musician from Los Angeles, California.

 Robert Steven "Bob" Ayala (born March 9, 1951, died November 22, 2020) was born and raised in Whittier, California.
 As a teenager, Bob played in two different rock bands, along with his friend Den DeMaio.
 Shortly after graduating from high school, during the Jesus Movement in September 1969, Bob had an encounter with Jesus Christ that transformed his life, giving him newfound hope and joy.
 Bob had heard the Gospel message partly through the ministry of Gene Scott, a Los Angeles preacher who then was a part of the Assemblies of God.
 Upon giving his life to Christ, Bob left his rock band and started performing publicly in Christian coffee houses, the first being Salt Company in Los Angeles in late 1969.
 He was a regular at a Christian coffee house in Downtown Whittier.
 Later, he began playing at Calvary Chapel Costa Mesa, along with several other up-and-coming Contemporary Christian Musicians.
 Within weeks of Bob's conversion, he met a girl named Carol Agee at a local donut shop, and right away became fascinated with Bible prophecy and the end times, learning much from Carol's mother, Marilyn Agee, a noted Biblical prophecy enthusiast.

 In 1971 Bob met Pamela ("Pam") Jean Vandevier and they married on August 25, 1972, in Whittier.
 Pam began traveling with Bob throughout California and Arizona doing Christian concerts.
 They performed together as a folk duo.

 Bob was born with a genetic disease called Retinitis pigmentosa.
 The slow onset began with tunnel vision in his early teenage years, and by the time he reached his forties he was completely blind.
 Although he could still see as a young man, he began learning brail, knowing his disease would eventually lead to total blindness, although he didn't follow through with using it.
 In that day, jobs for blind people were very limited.
 One option for him was stocking snack and drink machines at local malls, the thought of which discouraged Bob.
 At one point he worked at a photo developing shop, removing exposed rolls of film from disposable cameras.

-Recognizing Bob's musical potential, his father challenged him to begin writing songs, enough to produce an entire record album, so Bob took his advise and focused on the goal.
+Recognizing Bob's musical potential, his father challenged him to begin writing songs, enough to produce an entire record album, so Bob took his advice and focused on the goal.
 Not long after completing the task, circumstances came into place and the opportunity came for him to sign with a record company.